 Following is a simple illustration on how to get there:

-Divide your materials costs by the packages you are making.
+Divide your material costs by the number of products you are making.
 Consolidate all your purchases on all supplies.

 For every completion of a product, try to equate a dollar value to it, in terms of raw materials and supplies.

 2. Translate your time and effort to complete a creation into an equivalent dollar value.
-Try to establish a minimum hourly rate so that your effort would not go into vain.
+Try to establish a minimum hourly rate so that you get paid for your time as well.

-Start to monitor the cycle time, i.e. from start to finish, for every project so that you know exactly how much time you invest into them.
+Monitor the time, i.e. from start to finish, for every project so that you know exactly how much time you invest into your product.